AndrzejSala/AndrzejSala/README.md

 ### Hi there 👋

+👂 My name is pronounced as: (Polish) [ˈandʐɛj]

+📖 I’m currently learning advanced concepts in typescript.

+⚡ Fun fact: Last year I started playing chess.
+Feel free to challenge me on chees.com () 😉

+🔭 I’m currently working on open-source utils for react apps.

 <!--
 **AndrzejSala/AndrzejSala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.